 Experts predict there could be an unquantifiable amount of minerals and metals that could be used to improve humanity and even help with the further construction of underwater cities.

 Though most of it is still just a concept, the Ocean Spiral City would sit below sea level off the coast of Tokyo.
-With its massive turbines, the city would power itself through the power of waves, tide, and ocean currents, supporting everyone who lived on the structure.
+With its massive turbines, the city would power itself through the power of waves, tide, and ocean currents, supporting those who lived on the structure.

 Right now, humans have the ability to create underwater colonies that could support upwards of 100 people.
 As a biology professor at Stanford University Ian Koblick states, "There are no technological hurdles.
 If you had the money and the need, you could do it today."

-Constructed with steel, glass and special cement habitats are more likely to be modular than the more popular conception of a big, underwater bubble or dome.
+Constructed with steel, glass, and special cement, habitats are more likely to have a modular design than the more popular conception of a big, underwater bubble or dome.

 Structures could be added or subtracted from the underwater colony to help fit population needs.
 Larger underwater colonies are already feasible.
 What keeps them from coming into fruition is a lack of interest, motivation, and funding.

-To the Future
+To the future